-In 2014 New Zealand was unusual among developed countries in not having a capital gains tax (where vendors pay tax on the sale price of a property).
-Some housing experts have argued that the lack of such a tax encourages an overemphasis on property investment at the expense of other economic areas, and contributes to increased housing costs.
-Before the 2011 general election the Labour Party announced that if it were elected to government it would introduce a capital gains tax.
+In 2021 New Zealand was unusual among developed countries in not having a capital gains tax (where vendors pay tax on the increased value of their property when they sell it).
+Some economists have argued that the lack of such a tax encourages an overemphasis on property investment at the expense of other areas, and contributes to increased housing costs.
+Before the 2011 and 2014 general elections the Labour Party promised that if it became the government it would introduce a capital gains tax.
 This 2011 television news report examines the issue.
+The Labour-led government which took office in 2017 subsequently decided not to introduce a capital gains tax.

 Using this item